About the Canadian Hemp Trade Alliance

 The key functions of the Alliance are to disseminate information, promote the use of nutritional and industrial hemp and coordinate research.

 The CHTA will not be responding to phone calls or emails related to Cannabinoids.
-Please see statement in News and Events.
+Please see statement in News and Events and in Breaking News panel to the right.

 Canadian Hemp: A Plant with Opportunity